johannesippen/johannesippen.com/_drafts/details.md

 ![](/img/blog/details-armstrong.jpg)

-When equipping the Apollo Shuttle, NASA decided to equip the astronauts with Duro Felt tip pens, a normal marker with a metal cap.
+When equipping the Apollo Shuttle, NASA decided to provide the astronauts with Duro Felt tip pens, a normal marker with a metal cap.
 This exact metal cap served Aldrin as a replacement switch: He engaged the engine with the cap of his pen.

 Details can save lives.
 Or at least make our lives better.
 What kind of detail do you like?
 Any detail that changed the way you use a product?
 Let me know on Twitter: [@johannesippen](http://twitter.com/johannesippen/)